FaithlessTheory/Podman-Cockpit_OneClickInstallScript/README.md

-# Podman-Cockpit_OneClickInstallScript
+# Podman & Cockpit One Click Install Script
-One click install script for installing Cockpit and dependencies for Podman, SELinux and Networking on OpenSuse
+One click install script for installing Cockpit and dependencies for Podman, SELinux and Networking on OpenSUSE

+This script installs Cockpit and the specified extensions, and it ensures that the necessary services are started and the firewall is configured.
+Please note that you can customize the list of extensions and packages to meet your specific server management needs.

+I use this script to quickly spin up OpenSUSE based Podman conatiner systems with Cockpit Web UI.
+Feel free to use as you want.